gharials/dev-path/docs/programming/mental-models.md

 * Finding the union of two ranges.
 * Finding the complement of a range.
 * Checking if a range is a subset of another range.
+* Shifting a range, cyclically or not.

+### Applications of ranges

+* **Binary search.** A range represents the search space in binary search algorithm.
+Initially, the range is the complete array to be searched.
+In each iteration, binary search halves the search space based on the comparison with the middle element of the range.

 ## Grids or matrices

+### Common grid tasks

+* Traversing a grid based on adjacency.

 ## Associations or maps